Hi-van is supported by its audience. When you purchase using our links, we may earn an affiliate commission (no added cost to you). Learn more

 Nevertheless, it is a decent option and has many upsides, such as not carrying around a larger TV or buying special equipment.
 This Free Signal 32″ Transit TV runs on your vehicle’s DC battery.
 It has a LED display with a 1366 x 768 resolution, and it can be mounted onto your van’s wall or placed on a table or on the floor.

-How to Power a TV in a Van: The Complete Guide
+Related Articles: How to: Secure your camper TV in 6 steps How to Power a TV in a Van: The Complete Guide Can You Watch TV in an RV While Driving?

 Use an Inverter